Council chair - Professor Philip Banfield

 Matt joined the BMA in April 2021.
 He has represented trade union members for more than thirty years, starting with the RMT transport union before moving into the education sector with AUT and UCU.
 In UCU, he led a range of multi-discipline teams involved in campaigns, membership, recruitment, press, policy development, negotiation, industrial action planning, and activist development.

-Director of corporate and member development - Nicky Jayesinghe
+Director of people and corporate development (Chief People Officer) - Nicky Jayesinghe

-Nicky is the BMA Corporate and Member Development director.
-She leads on BMA-wide activities that focus on the reputation and culture of the association.
+Nicky is the BMA Director of people and corporate development.
+She leads our human resources team as well as BMA-wide activities that focus on the reputation and culture of the association.
 In her current role she is accountable for a number of remits.
-These include Corporate Equality, Diversity and Inclusion, BMA Member Development (BMA Library, Learning & Development, all BMA service and products related complaints handling, BMA Code of conduct, Corporate Social Environmental Responsibility (CSER) remits which include BMA charitable activity, sustainability and health, the Aspiring Doctors Programme and all the BMA wellbeing support services including the 24 hour counselling service for doctors and medical students.
-Nicky is CEO of the Foundation for Medical Research.
+These include corporate equality, diversity and inclusion, BMA member development (BMA Library and archive, Learning & Development, all BMA service and products related complaints handling, BMA Code of conduct, corporate social environmental responsibility remits which include BMA charitable activity, sustainability and health, and all BMA wellbeing support services including our 24 hour counselling service for doctors and medical students.
+Nicky is Chief executive of the Foundation for Medical Research.